py2ai/py2ai.github.io/_posts/2021-03-26-Pytesseract-GUI-for-many-languages-with-full-scan.md

 ---
+categories:
+- GUI tutorial series
+description: Extract full text of various languages by using the trained model of the specific language
+featured-img: pytessgui
+keywords:
+- Image-to-Text
+- PyQt5
+- Tesseract OCR
+- GUI Tutorial
+- Python
 layout: post
+mathjax: true
+tags:
+- Python
+- PyQt5
+- Tesseract
+- OCR
+- GUI
 title: How to make an image to text GUI in Python
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: pytessgui
-description: Extract full text of various languages by using the trained model of the specific language
-tags: [Python, PyQt5, Tesseract, OCR, GUI]
-keywords: [Image-to-Text, PyQt5, Tesseract OCR, GUI Tutorial, Python]
 ---

 Hello friends, first of all thanks for your appreciations, comments and suggestions.
 One interesting suggestion was recently asked as the possibility of